Docs

 # Non-interactive mode

-acton library publish Math --duration 100d --wallet my-wallet --net mainnet
+acton library publish Math --duration 100d --amount 0.2 --wallet my-wallet \

 acton library info Math

-This command shows:
+This command prints:

-• Balance: Current balance of the library account.
+• Balance: current balance of the library account.

-If the estimated runway is exhausted, Acton prints an urgent warning to top up.
-This warning does not necessarily mean the account is already frozen, but it signals elevated freeze risk.
-For account state transitions (active/frozen/nonexist) and storage debt behavior, see TON docs: Address states.
+When the estimated runway is exhausted, Acton prints a warning to top up.
+That warning does not guarantee the account is already frozen; it signals higher freeze risk.

 # Top up for another 2 years